-The latest syllabus is version 2, published November 2016.
+The latest syllabus is version 1, published September 2017.
+There are no significant changes which affect teaching.

-Any textbooks endorsed to support the IGCSE foreign language syllabuses for examination from 2015 are still suitable for use with this syllabus.
+Any textbooks endorsed to support the IGCSE foreign languages syllabuses for examination from 2015 are suitable for use with this syllabus.

 1 Why choose this syllabus?